antonyoneill/calendar-app-scripts/README.md

 * Automatically accept events that I have created.
 I.e. "Lunch", "Blocked", etc - So the client can see when I'm busy when inviting me to meetings
 * Automatically invite my primary account if guests can invite others - so I can reply from my primary calendar.

+If you want to use this, make sure you update the `PRIMARY_EMAIL`

 ## colour-events.gs

+*This is designed to run on your primary account*

 My calendar often contains events from different contexts.
 I used to manually change the colours of these events as they came in so I could tell at a glance what the day looks like and what headspace I'm going to need to prepare for.